tomszar/metabo_adni/README.md

 - `-D`: define the directory were the files are located.
 Default, current working directory
 - `-P`: define the platform, either p180 or nmr.
 Default, p180
 - `-F`: define the fasting file.
 Default, BIOMARK.csv
+- `-L`: define the directory were the LOD p180 files are located.
+Default, current working directory
 - `--mmc`: remove metabolites with missing proportions greater than cutoff.
 Default, 0.2
 - `--mpc`: remove participants with missing proportions greater than cutoff.
 Default, 0.2
 - `--cv`: remove metabolites with CV values greater than cutoff.
 Default, 0.2
 - `--icc`: remove metabolites with ICC values lower than cutoff.
 Default, 0.65
+- `--log2`: apply log2 transformation to metabolite concentration values
+- `--zscore`: apply zscore transformation to metabolite concentration values
+- `--winsorize`: winsorize extreme values (more than 3 std of mean)
+- `--remove-moutliers`: remove multivariate outliers using the Mahalanobis distance